moazelsawaf/cnbc_algo_01_dart/README.md

 The code in the repository has more than **50 unit tests** with **test coverage of 100%** and should always be 100%.

 All the tests are located under the `test/` folder and they are all written with **AAA (Arrange, Act, Assert) pattern** to make them more readable, maintainable, and easier to understand, to learn more about AAA pattern, visit [this article](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) 📝

-### Running Tests:
+### Running Tests

 To run all the tests, run the following command: